Joe Manchin to vote against President Biden’s proposed gas tax holiday - NewsBreak

 Joe Manchin to vote against President Biden’s proposed gas tax holiday

-CHARLESTON, WV (WOWK)—A spokesperson for West Virginia Senator Joe Manchin confirmed to 13 News that Manchin will vote against President Joe Biden’s proposed gas tax holiday.
+CHARLESTON, W.VA.
+(WOWK & WBOY)—A spokesperson for West Virginia Senator Joe Manchin confirmed to WBOY’s sister station in Charleston, 13 News, that Manchin will vote against President Joe Biden’s proposed gas tax holiday.

 Biden is expected to call on Congress Wednesday afternoon to suspend federal taxes on gas and diesel for three months.

+Manchin was also hesitant to sign a bill that would remove a resource for improved infrastructure.
+“We need a lot of adjustments made,” he said.

+The last point that Manchin made in his interview with ABC was that the this would only be a short-term fix.
+He referenced COVID relief checks, saying “We put over $5 trillion out into the marketplace and it’s all forgotten and all we have now is higher inflation and really more hardship on people that need some good decisions here in the Congress.
+We just need to start looking at the long-term effect of what we are doing and how we are doing it,” he said.

-The average gas price in West Virginia is $4.903 per gallon, according to AAA .Copyright 2022 Nexstar Media Inc. All rights reserved.
+As of Wednesday, gas prices in West Virginia averaged $4.903 a gallon, and prices averaged $4.955 nationally.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0